-RED WING, Minn. — Now that the harvest season is upon us, it’s important for those in the farming community to be well prepared and safe.
+SPRINGFIELD, Minn. — In anticipation of the upcoming harvest season, it’s important for those in the farming community to be well prepared and safe.
 Long hours, powerful machinery and isolated jobs all make the risk of farm-related injuries, which can often be fatal, quite high.
 However, remembering a few dependable safety practices and picking up a new tip or two can help you avoid a serious accident.

-Gregory Kays, M.D., Mayo Clinic Health System Emergency Department physician, provides these tips for farm safety:
+Maria Flor, Mayo Clinic Health System registered nurse and trauma coordinator, provides these tips for farm safety:

 Stay rested.
 Being overtired creates an impaired mental state comparable to intoxication.
 Most farmers wouldn’t consider operating their equipment while drunk, but many still work 20-hour days during fall harvest.
 Don’t sacrifice your well-being for the sake of efficiency.